WHO IS A PERMANENT RESIDENT?

 - EB-2 Special Handling Labor Certification (“PERM”)

-- Available only for permanent full-time teaching positions
+- Available for permanent full-time teaching positions

 - EB-1B Outstanding Professor or Researcher (OPR)

-GENERAL TIMELINE
+GENERAL TIMELINES

 EB-2 Special Handling Labor Certification Petition

-- Involves multiple steps
+- Involves 3 steps

 - Entire process can take generally 2-3 years (more for some individuals)